tBuddy00/itsm-killer/kubernetes/kub_yaml_files/intro.md

 ### Deployment to Kubernetes using YAML files!

-In this scenario, we're going to deploy yet again our nginx application.
+In this scenario, we're going to deploy a nginx web server.
-But this time, we're using files in which we describe our setup.
+This time, we'll be using files in which we describe our setup.